SchumacherFM/Anonygento/README.md

 Running ...
 ```

-There are also nice colors :-)
+The admin password is shown in clear text ... no hidden input :-( but there are also nice colors :-)

+#### Disabling the confirmation and username query

+Add to your e.g. .bash_profile or type it into the shell: `export ANONYGENTO_DEV=true`.

+This is will enable the dev mode.

 Support / Contribution
 ----------------------